PrivFairFL: Privacy-Preserving Group Fairness in Federated Learning: Related Work

-\textbf{Group fairness in FL.} Extending bias mitigation techniques from the centralized paradigm to FL is challenging due to an intrinsic conflict between fair model training and FL \cite{zhou2021towards}: (i) evaluating the fairness of a model, or mitigating bias, requires access to the data of all clients; and (ii) FL aims at preserving data privacy by \textit{not} giving such access. \looseness = -1 As Tab.~\ref{TAB:relatedwork}\blfootnote{* See Sec.\ref{SEC:extension}} shows, methods for training group-fair models have been proposed for cross-silo setups (each client has data for multiple sensitive attribute values), and for cross-device setups (each client has data for only one sensitive attribute).
+\textbf{Group fairness in FL.} Extending bias mitigation techniques from the centralized paradigm to FL is challenging due to an intrinsic conflict between fair model training and FL \cite{zhou2021towards}: (i) evaluating the fairness of a model, or mitigating bias, requires access to the data of all clients; and (ii) FL aims at preserving data privacy by \textit{not} giving such access. \looseness = -1 As Tab.~\ref{TAB:relatedwork} (* See Sec.\ref{SEC:extension}) shows, methods for training group-fair models have been proposed for cross-silo setups (each client has data for multiple sensitive attribute values), and for cross-device setups (each client has data for only one sensitive attribute value).
 Nearly all methods are based on in-processing, hence tailored to a specific training algorithm, model architecture, and fairness notion \cite{fcfl,ugffl,du2021fairness}.
 Furthermore, as the ``privacy'' column in Tab.~\ref{TAB:relatedwork} indicates, most of the emerging literature on group-fair FL tries to work around the conflict between (i) and (ii) by sacrificing privacy for fairness.
 Information leaks can occur when the clients send updated model parameters, gradients, fairness metrics, or the values of sensitive attributes to the aggregator, or by analyzing the aggregated outputs.
 For example, during FL training, assuming that an adversary $A$ has the model from the previous round and the gradient updates from the current round, $A$ can infer a private training example \cite{kairouz2021advances}.
-Current works do not take into account such information leaks in FL \cite{papadaki2021federating,yue2021gifair,fedfairFace}. $A$ can also analyze the aggregated outputs to infer knowledge about a particular client.
-FairFed \cite{ezzeldin2021fairfed} employs SecAgg \cite{bonawitz2017practical} to protect data leaks from information sent by the clients, but fails to protect the aggregated values.
+Current works do not take into account such information leaks in FL \cite{papadaki2021federating,yue2021gifair,fedfairFace,hong2021federated}. $A$ can also analyze the aggregated outputs to infer knowledge about a particular client.
+FairFed \cite{ezzeldin2021fairfed} and Rodriguez et al. \cite{rodriguez2021enforcing} employ SecAgg \cite{bonawitz2017practical} to protect data leaks from information sent by the clients, but fail to protect the aggregated values.
+Though Rodriguez et al.~\cite{rodriguez2021enforcing} use a combination of MPC and DP, they reveal the aggregated gradients to the computing parties and add noise in-the-clear to publish DP aggregates to the FL aggregator.
 Similarly, Zhang et al.~\cite{zhang2020fairfl} protect only the discrimination indices sent by clients and fail to protect any aggregated output and gradient updates.

 Our proposed {\tt PrivFairFL} methods provide provable privacy guarantees to the clients by employing techniques from MPC and DP during training and for aggregation, to protect both the input (training data and/or other sensitive attributes of the clients) and the output (the aggregations and the global model).
 The closest to our work is that of Abay et al.~\cite{abay2020mitigating} who privately debias the training data by reweighing the training samples as a pre-processing mitigation technique and use local DP to protect the values of sensitive attributes.
 As per their analysis, their proposed technique results in non-uniform effects on group fairness metrics over different datasets for cross-device setups and performs well only for cross-silo setups.
 We include this local DP preprocessing approach as a baseline method in Tab.~\ref{tab:results}, and find that it is indeed outperformed by {\tt PrivFairFL-Pre}.